 But Pride Month isn’t just about the luminaries of history—it’s about all of us who make and shape our city every day.
 Many of the most influential activists and representatives of the gay rights movement have worked behind the scenes, and we too rarely recognize the work of those who start from difficult places.
 As the High Line continues our work as not just a landmark but a living part of a changing city, we hope to serve as a safe, open, and welcoming public space where everyone can see themselves reflected.

-This Pride weekend, look for Friends of the High Line staff marching with NYC Council Speaker Corey Johnson and his team in the Heritage of Pride March in New York City—they'll be wearing shirts featuring a rainbow-colored outline of the High Line.
+This Pride weekend, look for Friends of the High Line staff marching with Councilmember Corey Johnson and his team in the Heritage of Pride March in New York City.
+They’ll be wearing shirts featuring a rainbow-colored outline of the High Line and the phrase, “Not quite straight since 1934″—the year the High Line first opened to trains.
 And stop by the High Line any time this month to experience a welcoming park that has been both on the fringes and at the forefront of New York gay life for decades.